 </books>

-Let's create the XML tree structure with the DOMDocument Class.
-Let's go through the code line by line.
+Now let's create the XML tree structure with the DOMDocument class and go through the code step by step.

 <?php

-$xml = new DOMDocument(); // We create the object
+$xml = new DOMDocument(); // Create the document object.

-$book_isbn = $xml->createAttribute('isbn'); // We create the isbn attribute for the book element
+$book_isbn = $xml->createAttribute('isbn'); // Create the isbn attribute for the book element.

 $book_author = $xml->createElement('author'); // ***